Why you should consider a career in healthcare analytics

 Quality data and analytics are the essential tools for understanding predictors of health outcomes, surveillance, trends, and risk and protective factors.
 We can’t get that subjectively, anecdotally or without accounting for the many influences that contribute to health outcomes.
 As an applied data scientist and researcher, my interest is in continuous quality improvement to inform progress.
 I like to think of it as a life cycle—asking a question, gathering appropriate data, conducting analyses, then telling the story.
 The story helps us understand where and how changes to programs or interventions make sense, which leads to new questions.

 Data literacy is a core competency for healthcare leaders.
 The Data Literacy Project says that only one-third of us can confidently understand, analyze and argue with data.
 Healthcare leaders need the skills to quickly and reliably interpret, explain and draw conclusions from data and analyses.
 The data do not ‘say’ anything; people do.
 Evidence-based conclusions always come with limitations and context that must be clearly and accurately communicated to ensure that subsequent actions and investments are justified and on point.

 Be a student of the data.

-COVID-19 has been tricky for epidemiologists.
-While a lot is known about how epidemics tend to behave, less is known about pandemics, and even less about this pandemic.
+COVID-19 was tricky for epidemiologists.
+While a lot is known about how epidemics tend to behave, less is known about pandemics in general, and even less about this pandemic when it first came to light.
 Statistical modeling is a powerful tool for increasing understanding of phenomena we have seen before.
-For novel outbreaks like COVID-19, we begin with little knowledge and no real-time data.
-As data accumulate, we increasingly understand the role of risk and protective factors, the effectiveness of interventions—such as social distancing, masks and hand hygiene—how to leverage testing to inform public health interventions and how to care for patients.
+For novel outbreaks like COVID-19, we began with little knowledge and no real-time data.
+As data accumulated, we increasingly understood the role of risk and protective factors, the effectiveness of interventions—such as social distancing, masks and hand hygiene—how to leverage testing to inform public health interventions and how to care for patients.